|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The beauty of a crepe cake is in its rustic appeal.
-No need to perfectly stack the layers, to obsessively smooth out the sides of buttercream, or to even toil over decorating at all.
+No need to perfectly stack the layers, obsessively smooth out the sides of buttercream, or even toil over the decoration.
 Simply dust the top with confectioners' sugar or an extra dollop of filling, and the cake is ready for its show-stopping debut.

 What is a crepe cake?

 When it comes to the process, crepe cakes may take a lot of time to prepare, but most of that time is spent chilling in the fridge.
-The batter comes together in no time thanks to the help of a blender, then relaxes for at least a couple hours to ensure the perfect texture in the end.
-Meaning, most the bulk of prep happens when you cook off the individual crepes.
+The batter comes together in no time with the help of a blender, then relaxes for at least a couple hours to ensure the perfect texture.
+The bulk of the prep happens when you cook off the individual crepes.

 What does it taste like?

-Our recipe is comprised of tender crepes infused with sweet, delicate notes of Earl Grey tea paired with refreshing citrus and rich mascarpone.
+This recipe is comprised of tender crepes infused with sweet, delicate notes of Earl Grey tea paired with refreshing citrus and rich mascarpone.
 So elegant, yet delightful that you might even think you're enjoying a slice on the set of Bridgerton.
-That said, if you want to tame down the flavors or simply don't like Earl Grey you can easily omit it, or swap in whatever craving you're feeling—cocoa, caramel, espresso, coconut, and fruits galore are some of my favorites.
+That said, if you want to tone down the flavors or simply don't like Earl Grey tea, you can easily omit it or swap in whatever flavors you're craving—cocoa, caramel, espresso, coconut, and fruit all work well.

 For the Crepes